 Step 3.
 Theory of Change

-An effective theory of change should be based on knowledge of the research literature and best practices, with strategies designed to address a specific problem in a specific context.
+Effective theories of change are based on knowledge of the research literature and best practices, with strategies designed to address a specific problem in a specific context.
 Theories of change should be developed by systematically organizing what is known about a particular problem and how a program is designed to solve the problem.

 Four basic steps can be used to develop a theory of change: